lmc-eu/spirit-design-system/packages/web-react/src/components/FileUploader/README.md

 > ⚠️ We don't use the `required` attribute on the input element.
 This is because it triggers the browser's default validation, which can block form submission.
 > Instead, the `FileUploaderInput` component is used to open the system file dialog, and the component itself manages the file(s).
 > Please note, the validation for required files is not automatically handled.
-Developers need to implement this validation independently.
+Developers need to implement this validation independently, using our JS plugin.
 This approach provides more flexibility and customization to meet specific validation requirements.

 ## FileUploaderList Props